TAYmit/umExM/README.md

 # Instructions

 #### Distortion analysis
-  - The code is from previous publication (Expansion microscopy of C. elegans: https://doi.org/10.7554/eLife.46249)
+  - The code is from previous publication (Expansion microscopy of C. elegans: https://doi.org/10.7554/eLife.46249).
+It is in The code is in the folder called distortion
 #### Countinuity analysis
   - The code is in the folder called Continuity
 #### Unpaired t-test